jkingan/ladyheather/readme.txt

    You will also need to install XCode from Apple (WARNING: it's HUGE).

-4) Compile the code (the make file auto-detects Linux or macOS): make clean make
+4) Compile the code (the make file auto-detects Linux or macOS):

+    For X11:
+      make clean
+      make

+    For SDL:
+      make clean
+      USE_SDL=1 make

 5) Edit the heather.cfg file to suit your needs.
 It sets the values of the initial command line options to use.
 Place one command line option per